beginning of content

 How is a pneumothorax diagnosed?

-Your doctor will ask about your symptoms and examine you, including listening to your chest with a stethoscope.
+Your doctor will ask about your symptoms and examine you.
+They will listen to your chest with a stethoscope.

 A chest x-ray is usually recommended to diagnose a pneumothorax.
-Sometimes a CT scan or ultrasound scan of the chest is also recommended.
+Sometimes you may also need a CT scan or ultrasound scan of the chest.

 How is a pneumothorax treated?